-The University has designed an intervention study which uses a food frequency questionnaie and arthritis impact questionnaire to record nutritional intake and correlate them with symptoms of arthritis to give a subjective view of the efficacy of diet on arthritis.
+The University has designed an intervention study which uses a food frequency questionnaire and arthritis impact questionnaire to record nutritional intake and correlate them with symptoms of arthritis to give a subjective view of the efficacy of diet on arthritis.
 At the same time they want to record objective data by taking blood samples from some participants and analysing an array of biomarkers for the signs of inflammation found in osteoarthritis.

 The data collection and analysis phase of the project is underway, with results due towards the end of 2014.
 Preliminary results were presented at the Nutrition Society conference in July 2014.
 A poster was published in Proceedings of the Nutrition Society (Volume 73, Issue OCE3, 2014).
 To view the poster click here.

 These results will be promoted at an international scientific conference and published in a relevant scientific journal.
 In this way we will be adding to the knowledge base about arthritis while ensuring we are giving evidence based advice to our members.